IshanKuchroo/Text-Summarization-for-CNN-and-DailyMail/README.md

 # HOW TO RUN:

+1. Please check Requirements.txt file to see additional packages that need to be installed.

-Simply execute the BART_Transformer.py file in the Code folder.
+2. Simply execute the BART_Transformer.py file in the Code folder.

 NOTE: The process takes around 8-9 hours to complete for 5 epochs.